 Nordom has two spirits that have conveniently taken up the shape of crossbows.

 Morte can not only masticate foes to death, but also summon mobs of skulls to bulldoze them later in the game.
 You can find magical teeth for Morte, too.
-Living magical teeth that can evolve and be talked to.
+Living magical teeth that can evolve and, if the scene is restored with a mod, be talked to.

 Inexplicable Treasure Chests: Pharod's men did a really lousy job looting the Weeping Stone Catacombs.
 For that matter, there seem to be an awful lot of treasure chests scattered around the Dead Nations and the Warrens of Thought, where no one has any use for them.